Learn how to reverse a direct deposit.

 You may be able to reverse a direct deposit if you meet the following criteria:

-- It's less than 5 days past the settlement date (typically cheque date) of the transaction you want to reverse.
+- It's less than 5 days past the check date of the transaction you want to reverse.

 - The reason for the reversal is in compliance with ACH or EFT laws.
 Reasons can include duplicate payments, unintended or erroneous payment and/or the amount paid was significantly different than what was owed to the receiver of the payment.